stevemao/raining-phones/README.md

 How to use it
 ==============
-*Lucky for you, implementation is really simple.*<br>
+*Lucky for you, implementation is really simple.*

 1. Load jQuery
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.0/jquery.min.js"></script>

 2. Load rainingPhones.js